Integrable measure equivalence and rigidity of hyperbolic lattices: Measure equivalence rigidity for taut groups

 \section{Measure equivalence rigidity for taut groups}

 This section contains general tools related to the notion of taut couplings and taut groups.
 The results of this section apply to general unimodular lcsc groups, including countable groups, and are not specific to $\isom(\Hsp^n)$ or semi-simple Lie groups.
 Whenever we refer to $\rmL^p$-integrability conditions, we assume that the groups are also compactly generated.
-We shall rely on some basic facts about measure equivalence which are collected in Appendix \ref{sec:appendix_measure_equivalence}.
+We rely on some basic facts about measure equivalence which are collected in Appendix \ref{sec:appendix_measure_equivalence}.
+The basic tool is the following: